 When I ask people if they like wallpaper, the answer is either a resounding yes or an emphatic no. I’ve yet to find anyone who feels lukewarm when it comes to the subject of papering the walls of their home.
-Designers are predicting a growing trend back to wallpapered walls and today I’m sharing examples of kitchen wallpaper from Houzz to see what Town and Country Living readers think.
+Designers are predicting a growing trend back to wallpapered walls and today I’m sharing examples of kitchen wallpaper to see what Town and Country Living readers think.

 A soft, patterned wallpaper lines the walls of this neutral kitchen.
 Far from boring, fun geometric fabrics grace the chairs and bar stools.
 This is a wallpaper I could live with.

 Another soft wallpaper pattern is seen in this traditional kitchen with custom cabinetry.

 If you like a bolder look, you might enjoy this bold graphic pattern in a white kitchen.
 The floor tile reminds me of mine, except my kitchen floor is green.

 A contemporary-style kitchen makes great use of pattern.
 Thin stripes on the range hood mimic the lines of the cabinet doors.
 Circles add softness on the kitchen wallpaper and a fun touch of blue colors the ceiling.